Continue reading Code Healthy with the OpenShift Hackathon

 Continue reading Developer Economics Survey Now Open – Share Your Voice

-November 2018 UPDATE – The no-cost developer subscription now includes RHEL 8 Beta.
+May 2019 UPDATE – The no-cost developer subscription now includes RHEL 8.

 Today, Red Hat announced the availability of a no-cost Red Hat Enterprise Linux developer subscription, available as part of the Red Hat Developer Program.
 Offered as a self-supported, development-only subscription, the Red Hat Enterprise Linux Developer Suite provides you with a more stable development platform for building enterprise applications – across cloud, physical, virtual, and container-centric infrastructures.
 Red Hat SVP Craig Muzilla added some good points in his blog, too.